Hard-Line Brexiteer Boris Johnson To Become Britain's New Prime Minister

 Britain's Conservative Party has chosen Boris Johnson to become the country's next prime minister, replacing the pragmatic and sometimes colorless Theresa May with a bombastic populist who favors a no-deal Brexit.

-Johnson walked to the podium inside London's Queen Elizabeth II Centre, thanking his opponent, Foreign Secretary Jeremy Hunt, and May.
+Johnson walked to the podium inside London's Queen Elizabeth II Centre, thanking his opponent, Foreign Secretary Jeremy Hunt, and the outgoing May.

 "Today at this pivotal moment in our history," Johnson said, "we again have to reconcile two sets of instincts, two noble sets of instincts, between the deep desire for friendship and free trade and mutual support and security and defense between Britain and our European partners, and the simultaneous desire, equally deep and heartfelt, for democratic self-government in this country."

-British Conservative Party politician Cheryl Gillan announced the result, after Brandon Lewis, Chairman of the Conservative Party, urged the party to be united.
+British Conservative Party politician Cheryl Gillan announced the party's election result after the Tories' chairman, Brandon Lewis, urged unity.

-Members of the party overwhelmingly chose Johnson — a former journalist, foreign secretary and mayor of London who also served in May's Cabinet before quitting last year over the Brexit impasse — over Hunt to become the new head of the party.
+Members of the party overwhelmingly chose Johnson — a former journalist, foreign secretary and mayor of London who also served in May's Cabinet before quitting last year over the Brexit impasse.

 The leadership election was triggered by May's resignation two months ago.
-It came after her government's repeated failure to forge a Brexit compromise with the 28-nation European Union that could also withstand withering opposition in Parliament.
-May will deliver her final remarks and officially submit her resignation to Queen Elizabeth II on Wednesday.
+That, in turn, followed her government's repeated failure to forge a Brexit compromise with the 28-nation European Union that could also withstand withering opposition in Parliament.
+May will deliver a farewell speech and officially submit her resignation to Queen Elizabeth II on Wednesday.

-Johnson, 55, will officially become prime minister and he will have only a few months to devise an exit plan from the EU that is agreeable to both the British Parliament and the bloc's leadership.
+After May's exit, Johnson, 55, will have only a few months to broker an exit plan from the EU that is agreeable to both the British Parliament and the bloc's leadership.
 His transition to No. 10 Downing Street is unlikely to be a smooth one.
 Many lawmakers oppose a no-deal Brexit and several members of May's ministers have threatened to quit the government altogether rather than serve under Johnson.

 Foreign Office Minister Alan Duncan didn't even wait for the results of the poll, choosing instead to resign on Monday, citing "very grave concerns" that Johnson "flies by the seat of his pants."